orbitbot/mithril-underpants/README.md

 After installation (*NB.* examples depend on `gulp` being available as a global package), the following commands can be used:

-- unit tests: `gulp karma`
+- unit tests: `gulp unit`
 - integration tests: `gulp integration`

-Test setup configuration can be found in `config/karma.conf`, and `config/protractor.conf` in combination with `gulpfile.js`.
+Unit test configuration can be found in `config/karma.conf` in combination with `gulpfile.js`.

 <br>
 ### Colophon